With new technology comes trends & different ways of speaking.

 Move-to-earn (M2E) dApps have emerged as an evolution of the popular play-to-earn (P2E) model in gaming, with users getting rewards for engaging in physical exercise rather than cash incentives for games.

-A multisig wallet is a cryptocurrency wallet that needs two or more signatures to confirm and send a transaction (also known as a shared wallet or multisig wallet).
+A multisig wallet is a cryptocurrency wallet that needs two or more signatures to confirm and send a transaction (also known as a shared wallet).
 It may be used on several devices by a single user or by several private keyholders simultaneously.

 Not financial advise.